nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Note:

 1. The default project folder is mcu-sdk-3.0/build/${toolchain}.
 You can also specify the destination folder with command line parameter "-d" .
 2. In one CMake configuration context, you can only create a project for a specific toolchain and specific config such as `debug` or `flexspi_nor_debug`.
-You should remove CMake build folder or run with "-p always" if changing toolchain or config.
+You should remove CMake build folder or run west command with "-p always" if changing toolchain or config.
 3. If the CMake has generated build artifacts, you can just type "west build -t standalone_project"

 ## System Build